karllhughes/personal-blog-5/_posts/2025-01-02-side-project-ideas.md

 Like blogs and YouTube channels, podcasting is a great avenue for you to share your knowledge and expertise.
 And yes, it’s possible to earn from podcasting as a side project.
 You can make money from sponsorships or advertising partnerships.

+One of my businesses, [The Podcast Consultant](https://thepodcastconsultant.com/) can also help if you're looking to take your podcast really seriously.

 ### 17. Editor or Proofreader

-Are you detail-oriented?
-Do you have a good grasp of the English language?

-If so, you might want to look into freelance editing and proofreading as side project ideas.
-With the surge of freelancing platforms like Upwork and Fiverr, it’s become easier for individuals to look for clients who are in need of editing and proofreading services.
+With AI writing getting more common, the need for high-quality human editing is only increasing.

+Freelance editing and proofreading are great side project options, especially if you can help people level up mid-tier AI-generated writing into something more interesting.

 ### 18. Virtual Assistant

 Being a virtual assistant (VA) is a fantastic opportunity for you to develop new skills and broaden your professional network.
+Virtual assistant duties range from scheduling appointments to making phone calls, so you'll get a ton of different types of experience in this role.
+The money can also be pretty decent - I pay my full-time assistant over $3000/month and she works fully remote from halfway across the world.

-Virtual assistant duties range from scheduling appointments to making phone calls.
-Some VAs also offer content writing, graphic designing, and marketing services.
-If you have a lot of free time and if you’re very organized, this is worth looking into.
+So, if you have a bit of free time and if you’re very organized, this is worth looking into.

 ### 19. Photographer